unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Don't prioritise features (it's hard/impossible to do well).
 Prioritise business goals:

-- as a side effect it also limits the scope drastically)
+- as a side effect it also limits the scope drastically,
+- as a side effect it engages business people much more effectively.

 Question from a participant: